BarbriSFCourseDetails

 Nossaman LLP

 Mr. Gee represents clients in trial courts and administrative hearings on all areas of water rights and environmental law.
-He focuses on the Comprehensive Environmental Response Compensation and Liability Act, the Hazardous Substance Account Act, the Resource Conservation and Recovery Act, the Clean Water Act and the California Porter Cologne Act.
-Mr. Gee also provides counsel in administrative proceedings and defended claims based on Federal, State and local air quality regulations, as well as water rights disputes.
-Before practicing law, he was a vice president and general manager at various oil companies.
-One of his main responsibilities was to ensure that these companies complied with all Federal, State and local environmental laws.
-Mr. Gee was selected to the "Super Lawyer" list for Environmental Law in 2011-2017 by Los Angeles magazine.
+He specializes in the Comprehensive Environmental Response Compensation and Liability Act, the Hazardous Substance Account Act, the Resource Conservation and Recovery Act, the Clean Water Act, and the California Porter Cologne Act.
+Mr. Gee also provides counsel in administrative proceedings and defends claims based on federal, state, and local air quality regulations, as well as water rights disputes.

 Credit Information